Risk Factors Dashboard

 Current worldwide economic uncertainty and market volatility could adversely affect Griffon’s businesses.

-The current worldwide economic uncertainty and market volatility could continue to have an adverse effect on Griffon during 2025, within both the HBP and CPP segments, which are linked to the U.S. housing and the commercial property markets, and the U.S. economy in general.
+The current worldwide economic uncertainty and market volatility could continue to have an adverse effect on Griffon during 2026, within both the HBP and CPP segments, which are linked to the U.S. housing and the commercial property markets, and the U.S. economy in general.
 Purchases of many HBP and CPP products are discretionary for consumers who are generally more willing to purchase products during periods in which favorable macroeconomic conditions prevail.
-These conditions could make it more difficult to obtain additional credit on favorable terms for investments in current businesses or for acquisitions, or could render financing unavailable; in addition, while we do not have any near term debt maturities, if these conditions persist, we may have difficulty refinancing our debt when it comes due.
+These conditions could make it more difficult to obtain additional credit on favorable terms for investments in current businesses or for acquisitions, or could render financing unavailable; in addition, while we do not have any material debt maturities prior to 2028, if these conditions persist, we may have difficulty refinancing our debt before it comes due.
 Griffon is also exposed to certain fundamental economic risks including a decrease in the demand for the products and services it offers or a higher likelihood of default on its receivables.

 Adverse trends and general economic conditions, especially those that relate to construction and renovation, will impact Griffon’s business.